Sabristi/AgentKit/README.md

 ## What is AgentKit?

-AgentKit is a two-step local UI for **Test-Driven Agent Development (TDAD)** on Salesforce Agentforce.
+AgentKit is a local UI for **Test-Driven Agent Development (TDAD)** on Salesforce Agentforce.
+It covers the full lifecycle from spec to production across 7 stages.

-Instead of manually writing YAML files and running CLI commands, AgentKit lets you:
+Instead of juggling CLI commands, YAML files, and terminal windows, AgentKit gives you:

-- 🤖 **Generate `agentSpec.yaml`** — describe your agent in plain language, Claude does the rest
-- 🧪 **Generate `testSpec.yaml`** — from your `.agent` file, an `AiEvaluationDefinition` XML, or Gherkin scenarios
-- 💾 **Save directly to your SFDX project** — files land exactly where `sf agent` expects them
-- ▶ **Run `sf agent` commands** with live streaming output — no terminal needed
-- 🔁 **Refine iteratively** — version history, undo, and inline refinement on every generated spec
+- 📋 **Stage 01 — Generate `agentSpec.yaml`** via AI or CLI, edit inline, save to project
+- ✍️ **Stage 02 — Author your `.agent` script** via CLI command or Agent Skill prompt for Claude Code
+- ✅ **Stage 03 — Validate** your agent with `sf agent validate`
+- 🧪 **Stage 03.5 — Local Test** with `sf agent preview` — send utterances, collect traces, analyze routing and actions without deploying
+- 🚀 **Stage 04 — Deploy** to your dev org with publish + activate commands
+- 🎯 **Stage 05 — Formal Test** — generate `testSpec.yaml` (via AI, CLI, or Gherkin), run tests, track fix loops, and visualize pass rate history
+- 📊 **Stage 06 — Observability** — STDM analysis with `sf agent analyze`
+- 🏭 **Stage 07 — Production** — staging + production deployment pipeline with all commands ready to copy

 Everything runs locally.
 Your API key never leaves your machine.